Graduate Nurse Program

 Objective of The Memorial Hospital Graduate Nurse Program

-At the completion of the program, the graduate will have consolidated their knowledge and met their responsibilities as a first level practitioner and be ready to move on to the advanced beginner level of competence.
+At the completion of the program, the Graduate will have consolidated their knowledge and met their responsibilities as a first level practitioner and be ready to move on to the advanced beginner level of knowledge & skill.